NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 $50,000 (profit) ÷ $500,000 (revenue) = .10 or 10% (profit margin)

-While it helps to know these nationwide benchmarks, the more important consideration is your overheads and profits when it comes to setting prices.
+All this to say, while it helps to know these nationwide benchmarks, the more important factor is your own overheads and profits when it comes to setting prices.

 How and when to raise your prices